rjriverac/project4-new-structure/README.md

 ![](6FF62B3C-FF1A-4FFD-8847-6D565005FA60.png)

-From there I built a small, separate,one-component React App to get comfortable with Stripe and integrating it (and to gauge if implementing it into this project would take too long to complete).
+From there I built a small, separate, one-component React App to get comfortable with Stripe and integrating it (and to gauge if implementing it into this project would take too long to complete).

 ### Back end
 ---